-My fragrant, funky, and deeply delicious sai oua sausages recipe is an utter treat, based on the spicy Northern Thai sausage.
+This fragrant, funky, and deeply delicious sai oua sausage recipe is an utter treat, based on the spicy Northern Thai sausage.
 Light and aromatic kaffir lime, coriander, galangal, and lemongrass lift the fatty pork, creating something quite special, indeed.
-The sausages are very slowly grilled, served with fresh ginger, cilantro, peppers, and toasted peanuts.
+The sausages are very slowly grilled, and served with fresh ginger, cilantro, peppers, and toasted peanuts.

 Heaven Beef, also known as Nua Sawaan in Thai, is a unique take on beef jerky.
 It has a sweet and slightly salty taste.
 Thinly-sliced and bite-sized, it tastes best when picked up with sweet, sticky rice and dipped in a sweet, chili sauce before eating.
 It is so fun to eat and the perfect picnic food if ordering for pickup or delivery.

 In Chiang Mai, green papaya salad is called som tum, with “som” meaning “sour” and “tum” referring to the pounding sound of the large pestle used to crush ingredients.
 Served with toasted peanuts, it is eaten by itself as a snack or with marinated grilled beef and chicken.